MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    .. py:method:: apsimNGpy.core.mult_cores.MultiCoreManager.save_tosql(self, db_name: Union[str, pathlib.Path], *, table_name: str = 'aggregated_tables', if_exists: Literal['fail', 'replace', 'append'] = 'fail') -> None

-   Persist simulation results to a SQLite database table.
+   Write simulation results to an SQLite database table.

    This method writes `self.results` (a pandas DataFrame) to the given SQLite database.
 It is designed to be robust in workflows where some simulations may fail: any successfully simulated rows present in `self.results` are still saved.
-This is useful when an ephemeral/temporary database was used during simulation and you need a durable copy.
+This is useful when an ephemeral/temporary database was used during simulation, and you need a durable copy.

    Parameters
    ----------